 Non-Fiction

 When teaching non-fiction, the children learn the features and layout of the text they will be writing e.g. instructions.
 The features of the text are organised into 'shapes' for the children to remember.
 These 'shapes' form the structure of each lesson (like 'plot points' in narrative).
-Each writing lesson is made up of 3 'learning chunks'.
+Each writing lesson is made up of 2 or 3 'learning chunks'.
 Within each learning chunk, the children will connect, collect and construct.
 Each learning chunk has a specific focus e.g. alliteration.

 Components of Writing